 Most expats rent in Germany.
 When looking for rental apartments, it is important to understand the terminology in advertisements.
 If an apartment is advertised as four rooms, it will feature two bedrooms, a living room and a dining room.
 Kitchens, halls and bathrooms are not classified as rooms.

-The most expensive German cities to rent are Munich, Frankfurt, Berlin, Dusseldorf and Hamburg.
+The most expensive German cities to rent are Munich, Frankfurt, Berlin, Düsseldorf and Hamburg.
 The lowest housing costs in Germany are Bremen and Leipzig.
-Below is an idea of average monthly rental costs for a 120 square metre apartment in Germany.
+Below is an idea of average monthly rental costs for a 120 square meter apartment in Germany.

 - Berlin: €1,500